Active Topology Inference using Network Coding: Inferring Trees

 {\bf Operation of Sources and Receivers.} In each iteration (timeslot $T>>W$) a set of leaves (different across timeslots) are chosen to act as sources and the remaining leaves act as receivers.
 Each source sends a distinct packet.
 The receiver stores the first packet it receives, and discards any subsequent packets (in the same iteration).

 {\bf Operation of Intermediate Nodes.} Every intermediate node operates in intervals of duration $W$.
-If, within $W$, the node receives a single probe from one of its neighbors, it multicasts it to all other neighbors.
+If, within $W$, the node receives a single probe from one of its neighbors, it multicasts the probe to all other neighbors.
 If, within $W$, it receives more than one packet from different neighbors, it adds them and forwards the result to all remaining neighbors.
 In binary trees, this linear combination is simply \texttt{XOR}.
-In general trees, we need operations over higher fields.
+In general trees, we need operations over higher fields.\footnote{Note that other mappings at the joining point, from $(x_1,x_2)$ to $f(x_1,x_2)$, would achieve the same goal.
+Linear network coding, $f(x_1,x_2)= x_1+x_2$ , is only one such mapping.
+Concatenation $(x_1,x_2)$, for example, is another mapping.
+This approach is, for example, used as data aggregation in \cite{loss-baochun}, where a node waits to receive data from all its children in the reverse multicast tree (or until a specified period of time has elapsed).
+The node then aggregates all the data and forwards it to the sink via the reverse tree.
+However, the advantages of using network coding, in particular, compared to these other mapping functions, include simple linear operations and fixed packet size.
+Indeed, when we have more than two source packets meeting at a joining point, network coding provides an output packet of fixed size at the output, while concatenation provides an output packet with output linear in the number of incoming packets.
+The same advantage applies when we have the same probe packet meeting multiple times with the other probe at a $J$ (as it may be the case in DAGs), \eg network coding results in $2x_2$.
+In summary, although it is possible to use other approaches for the same purpose, network coding is the most efficient way to do the task.}

 {\bf Summary of Results.} In the rest of this section, we first consider binary trees, with or without packet loss.
-Then we extend our algorithms to m-ary trees.
-For trees without loss, we design deterministic algorithms that infer the topology in $O(n)$ time.
+Then we extend our algorithms to $m$-ary trees.
+For trees without loss, we design deterministic algorithms that infer the topology in $O(n)$ iterations.
 For trees with loss, just one successfully received probe per network path is sufficient, without the need to collect packet loss statistics, a property that enables rapid discovery of the underlying topology.